just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 Not everyone will agree with this approach, so it's important we state it here so we don't have someone with different expectations join the team.

 1. Our goal is to pay people enough to live in reasonable comfort and to generally be competitive with other opportunities, but we would rather start with lower rates and give generous raises compared to other companies.
-We believe this has a positive impact on our culture, because if we pay too high initially it will result in many staff joining because of the high pay, and not because they are a good fit with our values and methods.
+We believe this has a positive impact on our culture because if we pay too high initially it will result in many staff joining because of the high pay, and not because they are a good fit with our values and methods.
 2. Once an employee has completed some OKRs and demonstrated they can push the team towards our mission, they will get a substantial raise.
     - At this point, we trust they've been vetted to be a cultural fit.
     - The raise may be weighted towards stock so that those who contribute are co-owners of Countable Web Productions Inc.